Glovo/foodi-ml-dataset/benchmarks/adapt/README.md

-# Adaptive Cross-modal Embeddings for Image-Text Alignment (ADAPT)
+# Adaptive Cross-modal Embeddings for Image-Text Alignment (ADAPT) - FooDI-ML dataset adaptation

 This code implements a novel approach for training image-text alignment models, namely ADAPT.
+Forked from the original code here: https://github.com/jwehrmann/retrieval.pytorch.

+The code included here includes a mod to be able to run ADAPT for very large image datasets.
+Essentially, we move some logic in the evaluation scripts so that the matrices supported by GPU training are less intensive.
 <p align="center">
     <img src="assets/adapt.png" width="700"/>
 </p>
 <!-- future link: https://github.com/jwehrmann/retrieval.pytorch/assets/adapt.png -->

 ADAPT is designed to adjust an intermediate representation of instances from a modality _a_ using an embedding vector of an instance from modality _b_.
 Such an adaptation is designed to filter and enhance important information across internal features, allowing for guided vector representations – which resembles the working of attention modules, though far more computationally efficient.
-For further information, please read our [AAAI 2020 paper](https://www.researchgate.net/publication/337636199_Adaptive_Cross-modal_Embeddings_for_Image-Text_Alignment).
+For further information, please read ADAPT's original paper [AAAI 2020 paper](https://www.researchgate.net/publication/337636199_Adaptive_Cross-modal_Embeddings_for_Image-Text_Alignment).